openworm/org.geppetto.docs/source/controlpanelcustom.md

 ----------------------------

-All the API methods that change the state of the control panel cause the control panel to re-render so it not not necessary to trigger manual refresh when interacting with the control panel via the API.
+All the API methods that change the state of the control panel cause the control panel to re-render so it not necessary to trigger manual refresh when interacting with the control panel via the API.

 However if something has changed in the state of the instances and the